S-Somnium/Pokemon-Pokedex/README.md

 # Pokemon-Pokedex
  A pokedex made with the pokeapi that shows 880 different pokemons along side with their technical details.
+You can also capture the pokemon to go to the favorites list.

 # Images not loading ?
  if the images are not loading, your dns is probably blocking the image repository.
 Try using a vpn or proxy to resolve the issue.